jjedwards2081/mcedu__toolkit/README.md

 # Minecraft Education Toolkit (MCEdu Toolkit)

 A comprehensive Python Flask web application for managing and analyzing Minecraft Education content.
-This toolkit provides educators with powerful tools to upload, unpack, analyze, and repack Minecraft Education worlds and templates.
+This toolkit provides educators with powerful tools to upload, unpack, analyze, edit, and repack Minecraft Education worlds and templates.

 ## 🚀 Features